 Can you swing trade Ripple?

-Yes, you can swing-trade XRP if you have the right strategy.
+Yes, you can swing-trade XRP if you have the right strategy, but it’s not easy.
 Swing trading involves holding a position for a few days to a few weeks.
 Swing traders typically trade on the daily timeframe, as they try to capture the price swings on that timeframe.
+At the end of the article we prove a specific backtested strategy.

 To be successful in swing trading, you must have a solid understanding of charts and be able to perform technical analysis using price action patterns and indicators.
 The aim is to forecast the direction of the next price swing, when it will start, and how far it can go.
 XRP’s price can be affected by several fundamental factors, such as it Ripple’s court case, the number of institutions that use the Ripple payments system, and the overall state of the crypto market.